AndrewBoxall/portfolio/README.md

   <li>Fix when email input is invalid, the floating label will close down over the input and overlap words</li>
   <li>Fix testimonial img and font size scaling for mobile</li>
   <li>Fix when page resizes, contact icons bob up and down</li>
+  <li>Removed email subject from frontend so need to remove processing it in backend</li>
+  <li> Since CV is static file, should just serve it from front end public/static files folder.
+Not backend one</li>
 </ul>